rabru/bigip-terraform-service-discovery/README.md

 mv terraform.tfvars.example terraform.tfvars
 ```

-To pull all needed variables from the infrastructure start the apply script:
+To pull all needed variables from the infrastructure start the apply script.
+As parameter is the path to the preferred infrastructure needed:
 ```
-./apply.sh
+./apply.sh ../initA_tf
 ```

 This will also include the initiation of terraform.
-For an automated deployment you could also add the `terraform apply` here, but since this is a demo, I prefere to do it maually.
+For an automated deployment you could also add the `terraform apply` here, but since this is a demo, I prefer to do it manually.
 Therefor the next step would be:
 ```
 terraform apply
 ```